GDU-IIITK/Sessions-Repo/Session-2 DIY Challenge Session 24-10-2024/Resources/Godot-resources.md

 ### `The Ultimate Introduction to Godot 4: `
-If you are interested in learning the everything about Godot, then this 11 hour tutorial covers literally almost every aspect of using Godot Game Engine in-depth with clear examples and great exercises. https://youtu.be/nAh_Kx5Zh5Q?si=AtFE6X4o-LE9jwiU
+If you are interested in learning everything about Godot, then this 11 hour tutorial covers literally almost every aspect of using Godot Game Engine in-depth with clear examples and great exercises. https://youtu.be/nAh_Kx5Zh5Q?si=AtFE6X4o-LE9jwiU

 ### `Creating a Metroid inspired platformer in Godot:`